-Todd Jardine joined Tech Sonic as the Director of Operations, bringing much needed operational management experience to the group.
+Todd Jardine joins Tech Sonic as the Director of Operations, bringing operational management experience to the group.

-A 9.8m system and a new 6m design are delivered in the fall to Mourik Services B.V., the industrial services provider at Shell Moerdijk in The Netherlands.
+A 9.8m (32 ft) system and a new 6m (19 ft) design are delivered in the fall to Mourik Services B.V., the industrial services provider at Shell Moerdijk in The Netherlands.

-In March 2010, Tech Sonic signed a $12M agreement with Clean Harbors.
-The agreement included the purchase of new and existing cleaning equipment.
+In March 2010, Tech Sonic signs a $12M agreement with Clean Harbors.
+The agreement includes the purchase of new and existing cleaning equipment.

-Byron Kieser joined Tech Sonic as Director of Research and Product Development in April 2010.
+Byron Kieser joins Tech Sonic as Director of Research and Product Development in April 2010.